-- 1. Select the best answer.
+- 4. Select the best answer.
 What is the minimum grade of chain required for chain slings?

 - A. Grade 60

-- B. Grade 100
+- B. Grade 70

-- C. Grade 70
+- C. Grade 80

-- D. Grade 80
+- D. Grade 100

-- 2. True or False.
-A knot in a synthetic sling is allowed as long as it does not cause permanent damage to the sling.
+- 5. Select the best answer.
+True or False: A knot in a synthetic sling is allowed as long as it does not cause permanent damage to the sling.

 - A. True

 - B. False

-- 3. True or False.
-Chain slings used in cargo transfer should be inspected annually.
+- 6. Select the best answer.
+True or False: Chain slings used in cargo transfer should be inspected annually.

 - A. True

 - B. False

-- 4. True or False.
-A metal mesh sling can remain in service if only one wire is broken in the mesh.
+- 7. Select the best answer.
+True or False: A metal mesh sling can remain in service if only one wire is broken in the mesh.

 - A. True

 - B. False

-Hardware Damage Types of Gear Damage
+Types of Gear Damage

-When inspecting rigging hardware look for corrosion or severe pitting that would leave an orange peel effect when cleaned.
+When inspecting rigging hardware, look for corrosion or severe pitting that would leave an orange peel effect when cleaned.
 Slight surface rust is okay.
 Inspect for wear, cracks, nicks, gouges, deformation, or distortion.
 Distortion may include elongation, peening, or heat damage.

-Hardware Damage Areas to Inspect
+Areas to Inspect for Hardware Damage

-Inspect the whole body of the hardware, but be particularly vigilant when inspecting the bearing surfaces for wear and distortion.
-Pay particular attention to the bearing surfaces since this is where the load is applied and will often show tell-tale signs of overload or abuse; just as the flattened area indicates on this picture.
+Inspect the whole body of the hardware but be particularly vigilant when inspecting the bearing surfaces for wear and distortion.
+Pay particular attention to the bearing surfaces since this is where the load is applied and will often show tell-tale signs of overload or abuse just as the flattened area indicates on this picture.